In this article, I want to share with you my favorite day trips from San Diego.

 1. Visit a Few Wineries in Temecula Valley

 Temecula is located about an hour’s drive from San Diego.

 It might not be a world-famous wine region but especially if you don’t have time to make it to Napa Valley, Temecula is a great alternative.
 And, it’s one of the more popular day trips from San Diego.

-Most vinyards here are small, family run businesses and many wines have won awards.
+Most vineyards here are small, family-run businesses and many wines have won awards.

 Tip: most wineries close at 5pm so don’t arrive too late!
 Also, check the weather before you go and if you can, plan your trip to Temecula on a sunny day so that you can enjoy the scenery and outdoor seating that most wineries offer.